buggyrace/buggy-race-server/DEVELOPMENT.md

 way to do it.
 But this gives you a way to get the database up and running separately from Flask and the app and/or if you're using a dialect of SQL that chokes on a migration (if you hit this, let us know).

+If you get `Error: No such command 'db'` it's because you've not told flask where its app is either with  the `FLASK_APP` environment variable or the `--app` option.

 ### How to connect to SQLite (dev only!)